 Sigalas’ Assyrtiko is one of my favorite whites from anywhere in the wine world—and it’s an impossibly good value.
 The latest vintage combines ripe, voluptuous fruit with shocking acidity and an intense swipe of volcanic minerality.

-The fantastic wines of Cantina Terlan in Alto Adige will be featured in an upcoming post.
-In the meantime, grab a bottle of their incredible Riserva Lagrein called “Porphyr.”
+Cantina Terlan in Alto Adige is one of my very favorite Italian producers.
+Grab a bottle of their incredible Riserva Lagrein called “Porphyr.”
 It’s made from several of the oldest parts of the winery’s steep hillside vineyards.
 If you’ve not had Lagrein before Porphyr could be the best of them all, offering an intense dark fruit and spice-dominated nose with lush fruit, ripe tannins, and tart acidity on the palate.
 I think Porphyr could be the ultimate geek red wine.
 A must try.

-With the proliferation of moo and baa adorning festive holiday dinner tables I had to include a Cab-o-centric paradigm universe wine (Thank you, Randall Graham).
+With the proliferation of moo and baa adorning festive holiday dinner tables, I had to include a Cab-o-centric paradigm universe wine (Thank you, Randall Graham).
 Yalumba’s “The Signature” offers a twist in that it’s a 50-50 Cabernet-Shiraz blend.
-The result is the best of both worlds with the exotic spice and rich fruit of Shiraz married with the structure and polish of Cabernet.
+The result is the best of both worlds with the exotic spice and rich fruit of Shiraz married with the structure and polish of Cabernet Sauvignon.
 Yum.

-Made from passito Moscato grapes (locally called Zbibbo) on the volcanic island of Pantelleria, Ben Ryé is easily one of the world’s great dessert wine secrets.
+Made from passito Moscato grapes (locally called Zbibbo) on the volcanic island of Pantelleria, Ben Ryé is easily one of the world’s great dessert wine secrets–and values.
 Discover it for yourself.